grafana/agent/docs/sources/flow/getting_started.md

 Grafana Agent Flow can be enabled by setting the `AGENT_MODE` environment variable to `flow`.

-Then, use the `agent run` command to start Grafana Agent Flow, replacing `FILE_PATH` with the path of a config file to use:
+Then, use the `grafana-agent run` command to start Grafana Agent Flow, replacing `FILE_PATH` with the path of a config file to use:

 ```
-AGENT_MODE=flow agent run FILE_PATH
+AGENT_MODE=flow grafana-agent run FILE_PATH
 ```

 > Grafana Agent Flow uses a different command-line interface and command line